 A single, integrated platform, with the ability to produce accurate data reporting for long-range strategic planning helps Heritage to attract and retain employees in a competitive industry.

 2. Encourage Management to Account for Generational Differences

 One area that greatly influences employee recognition is in day-to-day management styles.
 While a formal program has a role in management, it's also key to educate your HR team and managers on different needs.
 Ask your managers to think about how recognition can be modified for interaction with a staff of varying ages.

 While there may be some variation between generations, certain aspects of successful employee recognition programs transcend age, including market competitive compensation, generous benefits and verbal recognition from managers and colleagues.
 Engage all your employees through financial incentives and praise for a job well-done.

 4. Ask Employees for Feedback

 Every business has a different culture and unique needs.
 Gathering insight about your team, their priorities, current recognition programs and any opportunities for improvement can help you shape a customized road map to improve your organization's employee recognition strategies.

 5. Invest in Enterprise-Wide Programs

 Ultimately, employee recognition must be a core element of your organization's culture.
-From periodic salary increases to annual performance awards, enterprise-wide programs make it possible for large businesses to recognize their team's contributions at scale.
-So in conjunction with your generational efforts, you should still work to develop an enterprise-wide approach that embeds itself into your culture and is a constant source of connection to employees of all ages.
+From periodic salary increases to annual performance awards, company-wide programs make it possible for businesses to recognize their team's contributions at scale.
+So in conjunction with your generational efforts, you should still work to develop a company-wide approach that embeds itself into your culture and is a constant source of connection to employees of all ages.